vikito755/discord-find-games-bot/README.md

 <h2>Issues and fixes:</h2>
 - The game module loads bot on "node deploy.js" and on "botStart.js".
 Which can be cumbersome if 100s of games are added.
 - Make sure that 2 games with the same name can't be added.
 - For the sake of "objects/GameWrapper.js", rewrite the "games.json file so there are only game objects without the array all games.
 So you can just write to it without needing to read the file.
+- In 'events/gameAutocomplets.js', make it so the user sees the most relevant option as they type.
+Currently if the user types he sees no options.

 <h2>Features to be considered:</h2>
 - Get the number of active users with a role, how much growth it has, how many people were looking for a game.
 So you can figure out which games are most wanted and played.